Hudu-Technologies-Inc/Files-Hudu-Migration/README.md

 # Pile of Files Sync/Migration

+*for now, this is just an internal basis /starting point for migrating authenticated webpages, directory listings, or any document into Hudu as an article*

 **Sync or Create Articles from Files to Hudu**

 ###### *PDFs, Word Documents, Zipfiles, come one, come all*